"

 Academic sources

 Chomsky, Noam.
 1955.
-Transformational Analysis.
+Transformational analysis.
 Doctoral dissertation, University of Pennsylvania.

 Chomsky, Noam.
 1957.
-Syntactic Structures.
-The Hague/Paris: Mouton.
+Syntactic structures.
+The Hague: Mouton.

 Chomsky, Noam.
 1965.
-Aspects of the Theory of Syntax.
+Aspects of the theory of syntax.
 Cambridge, MA: MIT Press.

 definition